BePower/bepower.github.io/docs/roaming/MSP/msp.md

 # {{ page.title }}

-How to behave when BeCharge is the MSP
+How to behave when Be Charge is the MSP
 {: .fs-6 .fw-300 }